adam-chalmers/SampleRESTServer/README.md

 ```
 node-sass --recursive --watch ./scss --output ./public/css
 ```
-Now, every time a non-partial scss file (in our case, we only have one - style.scss) is modified, our sass is compiled into the output directory.
+Now, every time a scss file is modified in the watch directory (./scss), our sass is compiled into the output directory.
 This means we can make modifications to our scss files and simply refresh our pages to see the changes come through immediately.
 We run this in a second terminal, since we may still want to use our first one for npm or other commands, and as long as the node-sass command is running, the terminal is unuseable.
 Note also that this watch command will need to be run every time vscode is started.